Luigian/Php_Piscine/day02/ex00/README.md

-# Piscine_Php / day02 / ex00 : Another World
+# Php_Piscine / day02 / ex00 : Another World

 ## Description
 This program takes one unique argument and reduces to a single space between each word, and none at the beginning and at the end of the string.
 There are only spaces, no tabulation or anything.